enumerbs/Project3-Group6/README.md

 1. Develop queries to allow end users to extract data through the API
 1. Summary for presentation.

-## Other details
+## Design / Technology Choices

-Database choice: relational database (SQL) as we are dealing with tabular data.
+Database type choice: relational database
+- as we are dealing with tabular (structured) data
+- also known as 'SQL', database.<br>

+Database product choice: SQLite ( https://www.sqlite.org/ )
+- SQLite supports most of the standard SQL language
+- SQLite databases are relatively compact files, which makes them suitable for this project, as they are relatively easy to construct and backup.
+- SQLite databases are also compatible with Flask (our API technology choice)

-## Why Relational Database
+### Why Relational Database
 1. Structured Data:** Ideal for structured data with a well-defined schema, such as country, year, population count, and other demographic variables.
 2. ACID Compliance:** Provides strong transactional integrity with Atomicity, Consistency, Isolation, and Durability, which is critical for ensuring accurate population data.
 3. Joins:** Efficiently handles complex queries involving joins, allowing easy integration and analysis of different datasets (e.g., population vs. economic data).
 4. Data Integrity:** Robust mechanisms to enforce data integrity through constraints (foreign keys, unique constraints).
 5. Standard Query Language (SQL):** Universal and widely understood query language, facilitating analytics, reporting, and integration with various tools.

-Collections: at least two tables are needed
+Database tables: this design implements the following tables
-1. Countries: Contains information on countries/continents
+1. CountryContinent: Contains information on countries/continents
-2. Population data: Contains historical and current population statistics.
+2. PopulationGrowth: Contains historical and current population growth percentage statistics.

-Number of records: The database will have at least 100 records.
+Number of records: The database will have at least 100 country / population growth records.

-ETL Workflow
+## ETL Workflow
+ETL Overview
 1. Data extraction – extract raw data from publicly available databases such as the World Bank datasets available as CSV files or via APIs.
 2. Data transformation – Clean and normalise the data to ensure